jjarman-uk/fibonacci-coding-test/README.md

 python manage.py test
 ```

-Open your web browser and visit http://localhost:8080/to retrieve the next Fibonacci number.
+Open your web browser and visit http://localhost:8080/ to retrieve the next Fibonacci number.
 Each time you refresh the page or make a request to the API, it will generate and return the next number in the Fibonacci sequence.

 ### Docker